-You should take it if you have an interest in learning how to organise an event, whether it's a wedding, conference, festival, exhibition, trade show or sporting event.
+The Events sector is worth over £40 billion to the UK economy.
+WJEC Level 1/2 Events Operations is an exciting choice.
+You should take it if you have an interest in learning how to organise an event; whether it's a wedding, conference, festival, exhibition, trade show or sporting event.
 The skills apply to arranging parties, trips and holidays too!
 You will learn what you have to think about to make your event a success and show you can do it by planning, preparing for and running an event.

-You will develop your communication, problem solving, researching and technological skills on this course.
+You will develop your communication, problem solving, researching, and technological skills on this course.
 These will help you get a job or undertake further study.
 You will learn about the requirements of many different jobs in the events sector, which can help you with your career choices.
-Visits and guest speakers will enrich the course.
+Practical event experience and guest speakers will enrich the course.

-There are two units:
+There are three units:

-Unit 1 The events industry

-This is externally assessed through a paper which takes 1 hour and 20 minutes.
+Unit 1 The events industry 40% This is externally assessed through a paper which takes 1 hour and 30 minutes.
+Unit 2 Event operations 30% This is internally assessed through a controlled assessment (timed coursework) task.
+Unit 3 Event planning 30% This is internally assessed through a controlled assessment (timed coursework) task.

-Unit 2 Planning and running an event

-This is internally assessed through a controlled assessment (timed coursework) task.

-This qualification is graded on an 8 point scale: Level 2 Distinction, Level 2 Distinction, Level 2 Merit, Level 2 Pass, Level 1 Distinction, Level 1 Distinction, Level 1 Merit, Level 1 Pass.
-These equate to GCSE grades A - G.
+This qualification is graded on an 5 point scale: Level 2 Distinction, Level 2 Distinction, Level 2 Merit, Level 2 Pass, Level 1 Pass.
+These equate to GCSE grades A-C, and E.

-Be interested in organising and running events, seeing this as important for your future self.

-Be willing to try something new, valuing the contrast with your other subjects.

-Be prepared to have a go, say what you think, get things wrong and then reflect on what has happened.

-Having a sense of fun, good humour and consideration for others will definitely help!
+Be interested in organising and running events, as part of a team, and seeing this as important for your future self.
+Be willing to try something new, and valuing the contrast with your other subjects.
+Be prepared to have a go, say what you think, get things wrong, and then reflect on what has happened.
+Having a sense of fun, good humour, and consideration for others will definitely help!

 Organising an event is a skill that you need in your life.
 You are sure to have to do it.
 Getting people together and running an event is great fun if you know you have the confidence and skills to do it.
 This course will count towards your further study, for example attending Sixth Form or going to UCM.

-This course will help equip you to work in the events industry where there is a huge range of careers including wedding/party/event planner, venue manager, marketing and communications executive, sales coordinator, finance manager, account administrator, customer services adviser and security officer.
+This course will help equip you to work in the events industry where there is a huge range of careers; including wedding/party/event planner, venue manager, marketing and communications executive, sales coordinator, finance manager, account administrator, customer services adviser and security officer.
 The skills to bring people together for a successful event will help you in many other jobs too.

-Speak to Mr Danielson to find out more.
+Speak to Mr Deakin or Mrs Charker to find out more.